 Cassandra also works on matters in Maurice Blackburn's Social Justice Practice.
 She provided pro bono assistance to numerous workers who were underpaid by 7-Eleven and succeeded in obtaining substantial compensation payments for them.
 She has also provided pro bono representation to a transgender client who was discriminated against by her employer, and achieved a settlement outcome that included a payment of general damages.

 “I practice employment and industrial law because I want to ensure that workers are given a voice and a fighting chance,” says Cassandra.

 “Not only do I perceive an inherent power imbalance between employers and employees, but I also find that many employees are unaware of their rights and entitlements until they seek legal advice.
 There is something innately satisfying in being able to come to work and assist employees to stand up for themselves.”

-Cassandra is particularly passionate about refugee rights, and combined her interest in human rights, indigenous and refugee rights by working in organisations including the Wirringa Baiya Aboriginal Women’s Legal Centre, the Australian Human Rights Commission and Amnesty International Australia while studying at university.
+Outside of employment law, Cassandra is passionate about the environment, animal rights, refugee rights, Indigenous rights and human rights.
+While studying at university, she worked at Wirringa Baiya Aboriginal Women’s Legal Centre, the Australian Human Rights Commission and Amnesty International Australia.

 Accreditations and memberships

 - Law Society of NSW member

 - New South Wales Young Lawyers Workplace and Safety Law committee member